PierreSenellart/provsql/doc/TODO/studio-notebook-mode.md

 - `build.sh` vendors the markdown renderer/sanitizer; the e2e
   zero-off-origin assertion keeps it honest.

+### 8b.
+Database bindings and tabs

+Unlike a Python notebook, a ProvSQL notebook is not the whole
+program: it runs against a *database* whose committed state persists beyond (and is shared outside) the notebook.
+The model: database = environment (interpreter + installed packages), kernel = running session, notebook = program text.
+Two usage patterns both matter -- analysis notebooks over an existing database (the binding to pre-existing data is the point) and self-contained / didactic notebooks that establish their own world (where the Python-like mental model should hold literally).

+- **Binding metadata**: `metadata.provsql.database` stamps which
+  database the notebook was authored against (name only, no credentials) on every save.
+- **Tabs as bindings**: notebook mode has a tab bar; each tab is one notebook plus its binding.
+Both deployments share a single ACTIVE connection, so tabs multiplex serially; a tab whose binding is not the live connection shows a banner -- *Switch to X* / *Create X* / *Rebind to current* -- and never switches silently.
+Tab names derive from the notebook's first level-1 Markdown heading (the document names itself).
+Loading an `.ipynb` always opens a new tab bound per its metadata; booting on a different database than the active tab's binding activates (or creates) a tab bound to the new database, keeping the old tab around.
+- **Database creation**: `POST /api/databases` creates a database and best-effort installs the provsql extension in it, backing the banner's create action -- the "scratch database" escape hatch that makes hermetic notebook runs cheap.
+- **Self-establishing seeded notebooks**: the tutorial / case-study notebooks open with their own idempotent setup cells (DDL, `COPY ...
+FROM stdin` data, `add_provenance`), so "create a fresh database, Run all" reproduces the whole study from one file with no pre-seeded database.

 ### 9. Testing

 - **Unit** (`studio/tests/test_notebook.py`): session lifecycle